 Section 5.9 Actions Without a Meeting.
 Except for actions of the Executive Committee, hereby defined as the President, Secretary and Treasurer, in response to circumstances that require timely and thoughtful response that cannot be deferred until a quorum of Directors can be convened, any action required or permitted to be taken at a meeting by the Board of Directors, or by any committee thereof, may be taken without a meeting if all members of the Board of Directors or committee, as the case may be, consent in writing to taking such action without a meeting.
 If all members entitled to vote on the action shall consent in writing to taking such action without a meeting, the affirmative vote of the number of votes that would be necessary to authorize or take such action at a meeting shall be the act of the Board of Directors.
-The action must be evidenced by one (1) or more written consents describing the action taken, signed in one (1) or more counterparts by each member entitled to vote on the actions shall be filed with the minutes of the proceedings of the Board of Directors or committee.
+The action must be evidenced by one (1) or more written consents describing the action taken, signed in one (1) or more counterparts by each member entitled to vote on the action, indicating each signing member's vote or abstention on the action taken.
+All such written consents and actions shall be filed with the minutes of the proceedings of the Board of Directors or committee.
 A consent signed under this Section shall have the same force and effect as a vote taken at a meeting of the Board of Directors, or any committee thereof, and may be described as such in any document.